convoyinc/graphql-client-benchmarks/writeup.md

 ## Findings
 ![Benchmark results](./results.png "Benchmark results") From the results of the benchmark, we have found that generally through different examples and tests the Relay client has been performing 10x faster throughout the board.
 This raises questions about what are they doing better and what is stopping people from making Relay their first choice.
 One of the factors in decision-making is most probably ease of use, as Relay has a steeper learning curve compared to Apollo or others.
+Furthemore, the need to precompile GraphQL artifacts in Relay might be an incovenience for some as well.

 To make sure that Relay is not taking an advantage of using more memory we have performed base testing, which proved that there is not a significant difference in the amount of used memory between the clients.

 ## Future Work
 ### Experimental cache